Skip to main content

 | Remedy type | Examples | |---|---| | Apology | A formal written apology from the supplier | | Practical action | Bill correction, removal of a debt marker, completion of a repair, updating account records | | Financial award | Compensation for distress and inconvenience, reimbursement of out-of-pocket costs, goodwill payment |

 The maximum financial award is £10,000 for domestic consumers and £20,000 for micro and small businesses (from 19 December 2024).
-These caps are per complaint.
-The Ombudsman cannot impose fines on a supplier, cannot award unlimited sums, and cannot order remedies that go beyond the scope of the individual dispute.
+These caps are per complaint and are separate from the prospective new power (see above) for a redress scheme to compel compensation or a penalty specifically where a supplier fails to implement a decision.
+The Ombudsman cannot impose unlimited sums and cannot order remedies that go beyond the scope of the individual dispute.

 If your supplier has failed